 MLA, Bathurst West-Beresford

 Brian Kenny was first elected to the Legislative Assembly of New Brunswick in 2003 as the Liberal MLA representing Bathurst.
 He was a member of the Standing Committee on the Ombudsman and, in the Official Opposition, he was the critic for areas of interest relating to the Regional Development Corporation.
+He currently serves as policy advocate for Intergovernmental Affairs.

 Mr. Kenny was reelected to the 56th Legislature in the provincial election held September 18, 2006, and was appointed Deputy Speaker.
 In 2008, he was appointed Minister of State for Seniors and Minister Responsible for the Community Non-Profit Organizations Secretariat.
 In 2010, he was appointed Minister of Tourism and Parks.